artificial-scientist-lab/XLuminA/README.md

 <img src="miscellaneous/performance_convergence.png" alt="performance" width="700"/>

 The Jupyter notebook used for running these simulations is provided as [test_diffractio_vs_xlumina.ipynb](https://github.com/artificial-scientist-lab/XLuminA/blob/main/xlumina/test_diffractio_vs_xlumina.ipynb).

+*If you want to run the comparison test of the propagation functions, you need to install [**Diffractio**](https://https://pypi.org/project/diffractio/) - The version of Diffractio used in this project is v0.1.1.*

 # 🤖🔎 Discovery of new optical setups: